 The club's first full skating season of 1975-1976 proved to be a precarious one.
 A family membership which included mother, father, and one child cost $150.
 For this fee the family could skate on the 152 hours of ice offered by the club on Tuesdays, Thursdays and Sundays, although the latter two days were often interrupted by hockey taking over the ice.
 In November of 1975 a general meeting was held to discuss the fate of the club since it only had twenty members at that time.
 The dedicated board of trustees resolved to continue on and make a concerted effort to increase membership.
 In December 1975 the USFS granted the club Interim Probationary membership.
 By the time the USFSA granted Probationary status in May 1976 the club had over forty members and had already run test sessions headed by Beverly Anderson as the first test chairman.

-Today we have a membership of over 225 members.
+Today we have a membership of over 200 members.
 The club runs a number of ice sessions per week for our membership as well as seminars, showcases and competitions.
 We have a rich tradition of achievement among our members.
-We currently have a strong synchronized skating team as well as a number of skaters representing us in the National Solo Dance Championships.
+We currently have members on nationally recognized synchronized skating team as well as a number of skaters representing us in the National Solo Dance Championships and the Excel Series Finals.
 These are in addition to the many singles skaters of all ages that compete at both qualifying and non-qualifying competitions, and earn their test achievements.
 Our commitment to providing ice, coaching and Club support continues to draw new skaters of all ages and is a source of continued energy and vitality.

 Sig Pelson must be smiling at the realization of his dream.